dialect-map/dialect-map-data/README.md

 # Dialect map: jargon data

-### About
+## About
-This repository contains the jargon terms to compute NLP metrics on 💬.
+This repository contains static data to be used in the rest of the Dialect Map components 💬.

 Jargons are grouped in order to improve _one-on-one_ comparison when the meaning of the jargons are equal, although the term to describe it varies from science to science.